 The Wedding Pact (Book 3)

 Miss Ophelia Crowe has lived a life where everything has been managed for her.
-From what she could wear to who she could associate with to what activities she could do, each and every day has been structured for her.
-Her parents had been wealthy, but they had died before she could remember.
-For most of her life, she’s been under the care of a guardian she’s never met.
+From what she could wear to what activities she could do, each and every day has been carefully structured for her.
+Her parents had been wealthy, but they had died early in her life, leaving her in the care of a guardian she’s never met.

 Vicar Julian Roskin has led a quiet life.
 Still young and inexperienced, he is content to manage a small parish.
 Then, late one night, his safe and predictable world is turned upside down when a beautiful young lady ends up on his doorstep in need of his protection.
 Protection, in this case, will require him to marry her.